guzman1203/apple_financial_data/README.md

  ■ Technical Requirements:
  1. Frontend: Using React(JavaScript).
 Styling implemented with TailwindCSS.

  2. Backend: Using Python with Flask.
- ○ The backend:
      a.
 Fetch data from the API.
      b.
 Handle filtering and sorting based on user requests.
      c.
 Expose an endpoint for the frontend to fetch filtered data.

- 3. App deployed on Render, with link: https://apple-financial-data-frontend.onrender.com/
+ 4. App deployed on Render, with link: https://apple-financial-data-frontend.onrender.com/